Nianze/CS5300_LargeScale_Proj/README.md

 To test and run the file:
 1) export code into WAR file <br>
-2) ssh and copy the WAR file into var/lib/tomcat8/webapps <br>
+2) ssh and copy the WAR file into var/lib/tomcat8/webapps (may need to do sudo chmod 777 /var/lib/tomcat8/webapp firstly)<br>
 3) ssh into the instance and start or restart the server using "sudo service tomcat8 start"<br>
 4) to debug the code and see print statements:
 - type in "sudo chmod 777 /var/log/tomcat8/catalina.out"